 Levels of any class are a highly subjective matter, and our view of class levels will inevitably be different from a teacher you may have had before.
 The main thing that defines our approach to levels is how far each level is on the overall journey.
-This is why we have more levels than most schools, because the Uptown Swing curriculum has so much material, and goes to a very advanced level, that we don’t like to hurry it.
-More levels also means a smaller range of abilities within each group.
+We’re very happy for people joining Uptown Swing to try out classes before committing to a course to make sure the levels are right for you.

 Beginners classes run in 12-week courses, during which we cover the basics in 6-count and 8-count Lindy Hop.
 You will learn the foundations of the dance, the core moves and some extra fun moves and basic jumps.
 The full beginners cycle covers 6 weeks of “8-count” Lindy Hop, 4 weeks of “6-count” Lindy Hop, and 2 weeks of Lindy Charleston.
 These comprise the main basic rhythms/footwork in Lindy Hop, and you should attend from the start of each block of material.